Nuclear organization dynamics during cellular reprogramming

 Kinga Rutowicz, Célia Baroux

-Following the observation that H1’s are rapidly lost at the onset of cell fate transition in MMC differentiation (see 1), we asked whether H1 eviction underlies other cellular reprogramming events.
+Following the observation that H1’s are rapidly lost at the onset of cell fate transition in SMC differentiation (She et al 2013), we asked whether H1 eviction underlies other cellular reprogramming events.
 Cellular transdifferentiation upon protoplast release and culturing represents a suitable, well characterized system to follow and manipulate chromatin reprogramming.
 Arabidopsis protoplast cells derived from leaf tissue were shown to undergo drastic nuclear reorganization during trans-differentiation, including reduction in heterochromatin, dispersion of centromeric repeats, redistribution of histone modifications (Tessadori et al, J Cell Sci.
 2007;120:1200-8).
 Consistently, we observed rapid a loss/reduction of H1-GFP signals in leaf protoplasts during the de-differentiation phase.
 We are undertaking a genetic screen, using conditional amiRNA-based silencing against candidate genes in a dual reporter background line to identify factors controlling H1 eviction and heterochromatin decondensation.
 Together with the group of Prof. Lukas Pelkmans, we are optimizing a semi-automated, microscopy-based phenotyping and nuclei classification workflow.
+In addition, we are characterising further the phenotype of H1-deficient plants in callus and shoot regeneration (Rutowicz et al 2019)

 Project Website [Link]